studenttak/modules/0433/mdModule.md

 ## On the technical side

 `GitHub` supports Markdown (MD) as a markup language.
 MD is a fairly rich markup language that can fall back to HTML when necessary.
 However, even by itself, it supports normal text formatting, equations, drawing various types of diagrams, formatting tables, etc. Compared to HTML, MD is easier to learn and type even with a plain-text editor like `notepad` in Windows.
-There are many open-source and free previewing editors that can render MD side-by-side with the MD document.
+Many open-source and free previewing editors can render MD side-by-side with the MD document.

 However, the *implementation* of MD rendering at `GitHub` has many inconsistencies and issues.
 Many of these inconsistencies are discovered and managed in the OER project that hosts this page.
 The architecture of this OER project is as follows: